Sentinel

 sentinel_export_issuesGenerate an HTML issue report.

-sentinel_investigateOne-shot: navigate, track errors, and return findings.
+sentinel_investigateNavigate, track errors, and return findings in one call.

 MCP Bridge